subframe7536/electron-incremental-update/README.md

 All options are documented with JSDoc

-- cert will read from `process.env.UPDATER_CERT` first, if absend, read config
+- certificate will read from `process.env.UPDATER_CERT` first, if absend, read config
 - privatekey will read from `process.env.UPDATER_PK` first, if absend, read config

 in `vite.config.mts`